bazel-xcode/xchammer/Docs/XCHammerOverview.md

 solves the problem of being able to build the app with Xcode.

-### Xcode: ooo many files in Xcode and indexer performance - problem and solution
+### Xcode: too many files in Xcode and indexer performance - problem and solution

 When Xcode projects grown in size and scope, the IDE experience starts to degrade.
 By default Xcode ends up indexing the entire source tree which hogs CPU